TikhonJelvis/RL-book/book/chapter4/chapter4.md

 $$\bvs = \bbs(\bvs)$$

-which means $\bvs \in \mathbb{R}^m$ is the Fixed-Point of the Bellman Optimality Operator $\bbs: \mathbb{R}^m \rightarrow \mathbb{R}^m$.
+which means $\bvs \in \mathbb{R}^m$ is a Fixed-Point of the Bellman Optimality Operator $\bbs: \mathbb{R}^m \rightarrow \mathbb{R}^m$.

-Note that the definitions of the Greedy Policy Function and of the Bellman Optimality Operator that we have provided can be generalized to non-finite MDPs, and consequently we can generalize Equation \eqref{eq:greedy_improvement_optimality_operator} and the statement that $V^*$ is the Fixed-Point of the Bellman Optimality Operator would still hold.
+Note that the definitions of the Greedy Policy Function and of the Bellman Optimality Operator that we have provided can be generalized to non-finite MDPs, and consequently we can generalize Equation \eqref{eq:greedy_improvement_optimality_operator} and the statement that $\bvs$ is a Fixed-Point of the Bellman Optimality Operator would still hold.
 However, in this chapter, since we are focused on developing algorithms for finite MDPs, we shall stick to the definitions we've provided for the case of finite MDPs.

 Much like how we proved that $\bbpi$ is a contraction function, we want to prove that $\bbs$ is a contraction function (under $L^{\infty}$ norm) so we can take advantage of Banach Fixed-Point Theorem and solve the Control problem by iterative applications of the Bellman Optimality Operator $\bbs$.
 So we need to prove that for all $\bm{X}, \bm{Y} \in \mathbb{R}^m$,

 $$\max_{s \in \mathcal{N}} |(\bbs(\bm{X}) - \bbs(\bm{Y}))(s)| \leq \gamma \cdot \max_{s \in \mathcal{N}} |(\bm{X} - \bm{Y})(s)|$$

 This proof is a bit harder than the proof we did for $\bbpi$.
-Here we'd need to utilize two key properties of $\bbs$.
+Here we need to utilize two key properties of $\bbs$.

 1. Monotonicity Property, i.e, for all $\bm{X}, \bm{Y} \in \mathbb{R}^m$,
 $$\text{ If } \bm{X}(s) \geq \bm{Y}(s) \text{ for all } s \in \mathcal{N}, \text{ then } \bbs(\bm{X})(s) \geq \bbs(\bm{Y})(s) \text{ for all } s \in \mathcal{N}$$